questdb/mindsdb-tutorial/README.md

 WINDOW 10 HORIZON 2;
 ```

-This triggers Mindsdb to create/train the model based on the full data available from QuestDB's table
+This triggers MindsDB to create/train the model based on the full data available from QuestDB's table
 `house_rentals_data` (100 rows) as a timeseries on column `ts`, with a history of 10 rows to predict
 the next 2.

-You can see the progress by monitoring the log output of the `mindsdb` docker container, and you can
+You can see the progress by monitoring the log output of the `mindsdb` Docker container, and you can
-ask Mindsdb directly:
+ask MindsDB directly:

 ```bash
 mysql> select * from predictors;